Social

 Enhancing Quality Awareness and Developing Human Resources in Quality Management

-We drive training in a company-wide manner for developing quality specialists in each job class.
-We have also made November the Quality Month and hold a variety of events by involving overseas sites to improve quality awareness.
+We have also made every November the Quality Month and hold a variety of events by involving overseas sites to improve quality awareness.
+We drive training in a company-wide manner for developing quality specialists at all levels.

 Quality improvement case exhibition

-We hold this exhibition online by collecting cases of quality-related improvement and know-how we should share from headquarters and all overseas sites, and summarizing them in documents and videos.
+We hold this exhibition online by collecting cases of quality-related improvement and know-how we should share from headquarters and all overseas sites, and summarizing them in videos.

 Quality lecture presentation